vhtruongvn/CarDealerDemo/README.md

 iOS developers face challenges almost everyday during development: performance, security, backwards compatibility, testing...
 And mainly refactoring for it's own or legacy code.
 This repository contains a blank project to face an small challenge where the developer should add some new features, add tests, re-think the architecture and do a clean code.

 Car Dealer for iOS Challenge offers an app using a static text file **models-json.txt** to get data.
-Your challenge is to complete the 2 tasks below within 1 hour of time.
+Your challenge is to complete the tasks below within 1 hour of time.

 ## Tasks
-Your task as Android Developer is **clone** or **fork** this repository into one yours, **add some functionalities** and **refactor** the code before you give access to your repository.
+Your task as iOS Developer is **clone** or **fork** this repository into one yours, **implement some functionalities** while sharing your screen with us.

-**The code in this application it's ready to be imported into your Android Studio and ready to run it (and see it working) without any change**

 ###### New functionalities to add